We appreciate your feedback and view it as an opportunity to learn and improve our services.

-In rare circumstances, where a complainant (the person who makes the complaint) is not able to engage with us appropriately or reasonably, and where the nature or frequency of engagement raises substantial health, safety, resource or equity issues, we may need to apply the Unreasonable Complainant Conduct Manual from the website of the Office of the Ombudsman.
+In rare circumstances, where a complainant (the person who makes the complaint) is not able to engage with us appropriately or reasonably, and where the nature or frequency of engagement raises substantial health, safety, resource or equity issues, we may need to apply the Unreasonable Customer Conduct Policy.

 Complainants are responsible for:

 - Treating staff of the Council with courtesy and respect

 - To the best of your ability, clearly identify the issues of your complaint, or asking for help from the Council to do so

 - To the best of your ability, provide the Council with all the relevant information available to them at the time of making the complaint